Surplus Line Tax Statements

 ...
 EVEN IF NO TAX IS DUE.

-Failure to file by the due date (August 1) will result
+Failure to file by the August 1st due date will result in a

 penalty of at least $400!!